 Turnover is higher from May to October, making this the optimal time to hit one of these up to find the needed materials.

 Faux Hardwood Flooring

-Repairs to hardwood flooring can be extremely expensive.
-When the faux options are nearly as gorgeous as the real thing, it’s sort of a no-brainer.
-Laminate flooring is what many people choose, as it’s water resistant, clean-looking, and durable.
+Repairs to hardwood flooring can be costly.
+When the faux options are nearly as gorgeous as the real thing, it’s a no-brainer.
+Laminate flooring is what many people choose, as it’s water-resistant, clean-looking, and durable.
 With plenty of stylish faux options like laminate and bamboo, it’s hard to envision spending the money on the real thing.

-You don’t have to choose top-of-the-line materials to have a home remodel turn out amazing.
+You don’t have to choose top-of-the-line materials to have a home remodel turned out amazing.
 Consider these tips when renovating your home on a budget and your house could be fodder for an HGTV show.